• New preventative nasal spray treatment that was shown to prevent COVID-19 infection and prevent transmission in animals announced

 The authors of the study include scientists from Public Health England (PHE), Ena Respiratory, and leading Australian research organisations, the Hunter Medical Research Institute, Newcastle and the University of Melbourne.

-Uniseed CEO Dr Peter Devine added, “These are very exciting results and demonstrate the potential clinical utility of the Ena drug in the treatment of COVID-19 which will likely require multiple treatment approaches.
+Uniseed CEO Dr Peter Devine added, “These are very exciting results.
 It also underlines the value of facilitating early-stage commercialisation of research, which can go on to create a global impact.”

 About Ena Respiratory